akanadocs/docs-test/ag/howto/howto_implement_2_way_ssl.md

 6. Go to **Actions > Manage PKI Keys**.
 7. Create or import PKI Keys and certificate for HTTPS Inbound Listener.
 ![](images/imp_2way_ssl_9.jpg)
-On the *Select Key Management Option* screen, select from two options:
+8. On the *Select Key Management Option* screen, select from two options.
-  * **Generate Your Own PKI keys and an X.509 certificate** Use this option if you do not have your own certificate and PKI keys.
-Policy Manager will create them for you and display the information after.
-  ***Note***: *Policy Manager must be configured as a Certificate Authority in order to complete the following steps*
+9. **Generate Your Own PKI keys and an X.509 certificate**.
+Use this option if you do not have your own certificate and PKI keys.
+Policy Manager will create them for you and display the information after. *Policy Manager must be configured as a Certificate Authority in order to complete the following steps.*
-  a.
-Select **Generate PKI Keys and X.509 Certificate** and click **Next**.
+10. Select **Generate PKI Keys and X.509 Certificate** and click **Next**.
-  b.
-Select the key length value (2048 is recommended).
+11. Select the key length value (2048 is recommended).
-  c.
-Fill out the *Certificate Details* and click **Finish**.
+12. Fill out the *Certificate Details* and click **Finish**.
-  * **Import your already existing certificate and keys** Use this option if you have purchased a certificate from a CA and would like to use it.
+13. **Import your already existing certificate and keys**.
+Use this option if you have purchased a certificate from a CA and would like to use it.
-  a.
-Select **Import PKI Keys and X.509 Certificate** and click **Next**.
+14. Select **Import PKI Keys and X.509 Certificate** and click **Next**.
-  b.
-Specify the *Keystore Type*.
+15. Specify the *Keystore Type*.
-  c.
-Specify the *Keystore Path*.
+16. Specify the *Keystore Path*.
-  d.
-Enter the password for the selected keystore.
+17. Enter the password for the selected keystore.
-  e.
-Click **Load Aliases**.
+18. Click **Load Aliases**.
-  f.
-Select the *Key Alias* you would like to import and click **Finish**.
+19. Select the *Key Alias* you would like to import and click **Finish**.

 <a href="#top">back to top</a>